 Two other terms you’ll hear when discussing options and stocks are long and short.
 When you buy a security, you are said to be long; selling a security would mean that you are short that security.

 Lastly, options usually come in two varieties: American and European options.
-American options allow the holder exercise the option on or before the expiration date, while European options only allow the holder to exercise the option on the expiration date.
+American options allow the holder to exercise the option on or before the expiration date, while European options only allow the holder to exercise the option on the expiration date.

 Buying a Call Option

-Soon after buying the option, Company A’s stock rises to S$75 and you decide to exercise the option.
-Since the call option is “in the money,” you can pay S$60 to buy a stock that is worth S$75, earning you S$15 of profit.
-After subtracting the premium you had to initially pay (S$10), your total profit comes to S$5.
+Soon after buying the option, Company A’s stock rises to S$75 and the investor decides to exercise the option.
+Since the call option is “in the money,” the investor can now pay S$60 to buy a stock that is worth S$75, earning a profit of S$15.
+After subtracting the premium the investor had to initially pay (S$10), their total profit comes out to S$5.

 What if the stock declines in value?
-If Company A’s stock declines to S$50 per share, you will not be able to exercise the call option because it is “out of the money.”
+If Company A’s stock declines to S$50 per share, the investor would not choose to exercise the call option because it is “out of the money.”
 After all, you won’t want to spend S$60 to buy something that you can get for S$50.
-In this case, you will have lost S$10 that you initially paid in premium.
+In this case, the investor would have lost the S$10 that they initially paid in premium.

 Selling or Writing a Call Option

 You can also sell (or write) a call option.
-This means is that you are selling someone a call option, or a right to buy a certain stock at a certain price.
+In doing so, you are essentially selling someone the right to buy a certain stock at a certain price.
 For instance, you could write a call option for Company A, with an exercise price of S$60, a premium of S$10 and an expiration date one month from now.

 Buying a Put Option

 Company B stock drops to S$25 a share the following week.
 In this case, exercising your option will yield a profit of S$5 because you can buy a stock for S$25 and use your option to sell it at S$45 (S45-S$25-S$15=S$5).

 If the price of the stock increased instead, then it wouldn’t make sense to exercise the option.
 For instance, if the stock price increased to $55, then you wouldn’t want to sell the stock for $45.
 In this situation, your loss is limited at S$15.

-Writing a Put Option
+Selling or Writing a Put Option

-Let’s assume you sell a put option for Company B for a premium of S$15, strike price of S$45 and an expiration in one month.
-If the price of the stock increases to $50, you will generate a profit on the put option because the buyer cannot exercise the option to sell since it’s out of the money.
-Therefore, you get to keep the S$15 of premium you charged to sell the option initially.
+Let’s assume you sell a put option for Company B for a premium of S$15, a strike price of S$45 and an expiration in one month.
+If the price of the stock increases to $50, you will generate a profit on the put option.
+The buyer will not choose to exercise the option and sell the underlying asset since the option is out of the money.
+You get to profit the S$15 premium.

 How to Buy Options

-Generally, longer maturity of an option will result in higher premium.
-Because there are so many things that could happen between now and the future, the writer of options demand a higher premium to take on that risk.
+Generally, the longer the maturity of an option, the higher the premium.
+This is because with a longer duration until the options expiration date, there is greater uncertainty about how the price of the underlying asset can change.
+This translates to greater risk for the seller of the options contract.
+As such, the writer of option would demand a higher premium to take on that risk.
 It’s much easier for a stock to move from S$100 to S$500 over 5 years than in 10 days.